kostr2010/Pudgor-final-proj/game-engine/README.md

 ### Monitor (a.k.a GOD-CLASS)

-See this part: "monitor\_->man_c->RegisterComponent<ComponentHealth>()".
+See this part: "monitor->man_c->RegisterComponent<ComponentHealth>()".
 It's unpleasant to white this sequrnce of arrows each time we need to get component (and we need it a lot).
 So we make Monitor not only holder for pointers to managers, but interface of working with them, duplicating needed functions as Monitor's methods:

 ```C
 // ====================